-A student with good academic standing while attending the institution must submit a written application to the Admissions Department to resume the program.
-The student may also be required to meet with an Academic Department VP prior to being granted reentry.
+A student with good academic standing when last attending the institution must complete and submit a reentry form to the Admissions Department.
+The reentry form will be reviewed by the VP of Academic Affairs to determine if the student may resume their program.